vitorstraggiotti/easySHA256/README.md

-# easySHA256
+# easySHA256 [Working]
-A simple C library without dependencies that compute SHA256 digest from a file
+A tiny and simple C library without dependencies that compute SHA256 digest from a file